 Coronavirus containment measures have led to a sharp economic slowdown with loss of employment for many Haitians and a vertical drop in their income.
 Restrictions of movement preventing access to subsistence means have come on top of extreme economic instability, insecurity and a poor crop season.

 The needs of displaced people remain high, in particular for those who have been forcibly deported from neighbouring Dominican Republic.

 The overall increasing level of violence in the country further exacerbates the humanitarian needs and reduces access to basic services for vulnerable Haitians.
 Children, elderly people, women and single-headed households are particularly subject to abuse, exploitation and violence, including sexual and gender-based violence.

 Haiti has an extremely high level of exposure to natural hazards paired with very limited capacities to respond.
 The lack of coping capacities is one of the worst in the world.

-Since 1994, the European Commission has provided €401 million in humanitarian aid to Haiti, making it the largest beneficiary of EU humanitarian aid in Latin America and the Caribbean.
+Haiti is the largest beneficiary of the European Union’s humanitarian aid in Latin America and the Caribbean, with €419 million provided since 1994.
 EU aid brought relief to the victims of the 2010 earthquake and several major hurricanes.
-EU humanitarian aid also helps tackle the cholera epidemic, droughts, and the migration crisis, while strengthening local capacities to prepare for, and respond to, natural and epidemic hazards.
+EU assistance also helps tackle the cholera epidemic, droughts, and the migration crisis, while strengthening local capacities to prepare for, and respond to, natural and epidemic hazards.

-Since 1998, the EU has invested over €22 million in its disaster preparedness programmes (DIPECHO) to set up early warning systems and to strengthen shelters and infrastructure against recurring hurricanes, floods, and other natural disasters.
+Since 1998, the EU has invested over €25 million in its disaster preparedness programme to set up early warning systems and to strengthen shelters and infrastructure against recurring hurricanes, floods, and other natural hazards.
 Increasing the resilience of the most vulnerable communities in the face of natural and epidemics hazards remains a priority.